Author: Tim, Cape Town marketing intern

 And there you have it, one jam-packed weekend in Livingstone.
 I’ve travelled most of the world and I can honestly say my time spent in Livingstone and the Victoria Falls ranks up there with the best of it.
 If you’re combining it with some meaningful volunteer work with us, then it’s sure to be a life-changing travel experience that you’ll never forget.

 African Impact run several volunteer projects from Livingstone, focusing on wildlife conservation and community development.
-From the Build-It Project, to the Lion Conservation Program , there is something for everyone in Zambia.
+There is something for everyone in Zambia.
 Or, alternatively, you can just fly in for some fun!